bruvellu/terebratalia-wnts/wnt.md

 # Discussion

-## *T. transversa* has conserved the ancestral Wnt complement
+## *T. transversa* Wnt complement remained conserved throughout evolution

 <!--TODO: Develop further the Wnt complement evolution-->

-Metazoans have an ancient repertoire of 13 Wnt subfamilies [@Kusserow2005-xd;
+Metazoans have a repertoire of 13 Wnt subfamilies [@Kusserow2005-xd;
 @Croce2009-vv; @Cho2010-eb].
 While deuterostomes retained most, *wnt3* which
 has been lost at the base of the protostome lineage [@Cho2010-eb;
 @Janssen2010-dc].
 Arthropods show extensive losses of Wnt genes.
 Our data